Mount Gilboa, Israel Guide

 Day Trips

-Approximately 1 hour 30 minutes by car Explore the ancient city of Megiddo, a UNESCO World Heritage Site with a history spanning thousands of years.
-Discover the impressive water system, the ancient city gates, and the strategic location that made Megiddo a key site throughout history.
-Believed by some to be the location of the biblical Armageddon, Megiddo offers a fascinating glimpse into the past.
+Approximately 30 minutes by car Explore the ancient tel of Megiddo, a UNESCO World Heritage Site with a history spanning thousands of years.
+Discover the remains of ancient cities, including palaces, temples, and fortifications.
+Learn about the strategic importance of Megiddo throughout history.

-Approximately 1 hour 45 minutes by car Discover the ancient Roman city of Caesarea, built by Herod the Great.
-Explore the impressive Roman theater, the aqueduct, and the remains of Herod's palace.
-The park offers stunning views of the Mediterranean Sea and a glimpse into the region's rich Roman history.
+Approximately 45 minutes by car Discover the ancient Roman city of Caesarea, built by Herod the Great.
+Explore the impressive Roman theater, the aqueduct, and the Crusader fortress.
+Walk along the harbor and imagine the bustling port city that once thrived here.

 Travel Time